6 Tips to Successfully Host a Vendor Demo for a New Wellness Portal

 - Wellness Technology Checklist – this is a high level checklist of features and functionality to get the process started.

-- Wellness Portal RFP Template – a detailed RFP template with playbook to get you started with your internal discovery.
-Once your discovery is complete, you can send this tailored template to potential vendors to complete and return to you.
+- Wellness Portal RFP Template – a detailed RFP template with playbook to get you started with your internal assessment of your wants and needs.
+Once your internal assessment is complete, you can send your updated RFP to vendors to complete and return to you.

 2. Prepare an Agenda